W01v3n/wireguard-install/README.md

 ## Usage

-Download and execute the script.
-Answer the questions asked by the script and it will take care of the rest.
+Download and execute the script and it will take care of the rest.
+There's another version of this script that asks questions and configures WireGuard according to the answers.
+If you prefer that, you can check the script in the [original](https://github.com/angristan/wireguard-install) repository.

 ```bash
 curl -O https://raw.githubusercontent.com/W01v3n/wireguard-install/master/wireguard-install.sh